onaio/js-tools/packages/DrillDownTable/README.md

 ### WithHeaders

 As you know, you absolutely need to define `columns` when working with React Table.
 DrillDownTable includes another higher order component that we call `WithHeaders` that allows you to optionally define your table without defining any columns.
 The columns will be derived from the structure of your data.
-Obviously for maximu control over your table you would want to define columns, but in case you do not do that, then DrillDownTable will still work.
+Obviously for maximum control over your table you would want to define columns, but in case you do not do that, then DrillDownTable will still work.

 ### The props

-When defining your DrillDownTable, we expect you to provide some additional props (as in apart from the props you would require for ReactTable on its own).
+When defining your DrillDownTable, we expect you to provide some additional props (as in apart from the props you would need for ReactTable on its own).
 These are:

 #### identifierField

 Which field in the data represents the unique identifier for a row of data?
-This is optionally, but if you do not define it then the default is set to `id`.
+This is optional, but if you do not define it then the default is set to `id`.

 #### parentIdentifierField

 Which field in the data represents the unique identifier of the parent of a row of data?
-This is optionally, but if you do not define it then the default is set to `parent_id`.
+This is optional, but if you do not define it then the default is set to `parent_id`.

 #### rootParentId